cssu/first-year-guide/docs/index.md

 ![smash bros](https://media.giphy.com/media/m8XguqDisAIgag7oqT/giphy.gif)

-They also support CS Frosh, which happens at the beginning of the year for students to get to know each other and to be introduced to some great info.
+They also support CS Orientation, which happens at the beginning of the year for students to get to know each other and to be introduced to some great info.
 Stay tuned for more details later this summer on how its being reworked for 2020!!

 ---